-When you're applying for a marriage license in Tennesse, there are a few things you need to know and what documents to bring with you before you apply for a Tennessee marriage license.
-We recommend getting this legal aspect of your wedding out of the way about a month before your wedding date.
+When you're applying for a marriage license in Tennesse, there are a few things you need to know and documents that you will have to bring with you.
+It's recommended that you get this legal aspect of your wedding out of the way about a month before your wedding date.
 Be aware that each county in Tennessee could have their own requirements, so it's best to double check with your local county clerk.

 ID and Residency Requirements